usmanarif24/ScapeXMobileUnityExamples/README.md

 :-------:|:------:
 <img src="documentation/vertical_moving.png" height="500">|<img src="documentation/horizontal_static.png" height="500">

-- If the smartphone is stationary and horizontal the webapp sends a message with the unique Id of the smartphone to the MQTT Server.
+- If the smartphone is stationary and horizontal (which could mean it was placed on the table) the webapp sends a message with the unique Id of the smartphone to the MQTT Server.

 The `Scape X Bridge` is a small software which needs to run in the background if you want to use `Scape X Mobile` with a webapp.
 This is because the `Scape X Engine` has no connection to the internet.
 The `Scape X Bridge` has a connection to the `Scape X Engine` via websocket and can read the `Room Id` and the `MQTT Server Url` of the table.
 With this information it connects to the MQTT Server and also subscribes to the topic with the `Room Id`.
 So the `Scape X Bridge` gets notified if a smartphone was put on the table.